pamasol/pamasol.github.io/content/support/_index.en.md

 At such a moment it is important to remain calm, analyzing the situation and if necessary, contact the product support or after-sales team of the machine manufacturer.

-This chapter describes how to get efficient and quick support by Pamasol.
+This chapter describes how to get efficient and quick support by Pamasol After-Sales.